Viewing Differences

 This dialog shows a list of all files which have changed and allows you to compare or blame them individually using context menu.

-If you want to export the list of files and the actions (modified, added, deleted) as well, you can do that using the keyboard shortcuts Ctrl-A to select all entries and Ctrl-C to copy the detailed list to the clipboard.
+If you want to export the list of files and the actions (modified, added, deleted) as well, you can do that using Context menuCopy selection to clipboard.

 The button at the top allows you to change the direction of comparison.
 You can show the changes need to get from A to B, or if you prefer, from B to A.